weaverbel/intro-computational-thinking/content/3-lesson.md

 #### Practice

 Our friends have finally made it out of the bush and back to civilisation.
 Their experience, while unpleasant, has not put them off bushwalking.
-Draw a structure diagram of the planning they need to do for next time to avert disaster.
+Draw a structure diagram of the planning they need to do for next time to avert another disaster.